Tushar777-cloud/Tushar-demo/README.md

 # Tushar-demo
-Just a test repo nothing much to see here...but you can explore if you're unemployed like me.. ; )
+Just a test repo nothing much to see here...but you can explore if you're unemployed like me.. ; ) I really want to do something fun bt idk what so i built this...